Category –

 Updated On:

-Tax Collected at Source (TCS) refers to a tax that is collected by an entity for making payments, such as a bank or a forex company.
-This tax is then deposited with the government on behalf of the payee.
-TCS applies to a variety of transactions, including foreign remittances.
-In India, there is a limit of Rs.
-7 lakh per year for TCS on foreign remittances, regardless of the mode of remittance or purpose.
-If your remittance exceeds Rs.
-7 lakh in a financial year (excluding educational and medical expenses), you will be required to pay a TCS rate of 20%.
-In this blog post, we will delve into the specifics surrounding the new limits as well as discuss the implications and concerns related to TCS on foreign remittances.
+TCS stands for Tax Collected at Source.
+This is a sort of duty or tax that gets collected by the entity making any sort of payment, banks, or even a forex company, and deposits it with the government on behalf of the payee.
+TCS would apply over a range of transactions, inclusive of foreign remittances.
+In India, TCS on foreign remittances is limited to Rs.
+7 lakh per annum, irrespective of mode and purpose.
+Thus, if your remittance exceeds Rs 7 Lakh in a financial year-excluding events on education and medicals-you will attract a TCS rate of 20% on that.
+In this blog, we cover the details with respect to the new limits, discuss implications and concerns relating to TCS on foreign remittances.

 Analysis of Change in TCS on Foreign Remittances

-From October 1st, 2023, there will be charges imposed on foreign remittances under the Liberalized Remittance Scheme (LRS).
-If your foreign remittance exceeds Rs 7 lakh within a financial year, the rate of TCS charged will be 20% in accordance with the amendments made to Section 206C of the Income Tax Act of 1961.
-It’s important to note that this higher TCS rate does not apply to remittances made for educational and medical purposes.
+Meanwhile, foreign remittances under the Liberalized Remittance Scheme attract charges with effect from October 1st, 2023.
+In case your foreign remittance exceeds Rs 7 lakh in a financial year, the TCS charged will be 20%, as amended to Section 206C of the Income Tax Act of 1961.
+This is the place where it is very relevant to mention that the higher TCS rate does not apply to remittances for educational and medical purposes.

 Type of Remittance AbroadPresent TCS Rate